do ducks eat mosquitoes

 Ducks are more vulnerable to mosquito bites given their waterborne nature and proximity to the grounds where mosquitoes lay their eggs.

-Mosquitoes in and of themselves do not cause any sicknesses neither do they poison the animals they bite.
+Mosquitoes in and of themselves do not cause any sicknesses nor do they poison the animals they bite.
 That means ducks are unlikely to get sick from mosquito bites.

 Examples of these pathogens are Plasmodium vivax (which causes malaria) and the tritaeniorhynchus (which causes sleeping sickness and elephantiasis).